ClausAlaerth/treasure-hunt-numpy/README.md

 ## Endnote

-As I've mentioned earlier, this was a barebones project, it doesn't even have an interface.
+As I've mentioned earlier, this was a simple project, it doesn't even have an interface.
 You're welcome to adapt and implement whatever you've got in your ingenious mind.
 The sky's the limit!